imintheclub/lexis_silentnight_port/README.md

 Made by Shillen#0000 on the Lexis discord.
 Originally found [here](https://discord.com/channels/1181574376727003166/1453814961838231715).

 # Changelog
+## v0.1.5
+- **FAQ section under General** — Built-in answers covering setup, controller switching, mouse/input troubleshooting, safety, payouts, Discord, and common transaction errors.
+- **Teleport to Arcade** — Direct teleport to your owned arcade.
+- **Teleport to Acid Lab vehicle** — Teleports you to the spawned Acid Lab truck wherever it currently is, instead of a fixed coord.
+- **Cayo Perico: Go Offline / Go Online** — Quickly drop to a solo session and re-enter an invite-only session without leaving the menu.
+- **Apartment Heist selector** — Pick which Apartment heist (Fleeca, Prison Break, Humane Labs, Series A, Pacific Standard) the "Complete Preps" button targets, instead of guessing from your active mission.
+Selection is saved into presets.
+- **Money Fronts: overall heat controls** — One slider, apply/max/min buttons, and a lock toggle that drive heat across every front at once.
+Controls for fronts you don't own are now grayed out, and teleports to fronts you don't own no longer silently misfire.
+- **Chinese language support** — New Simplified Chinese locale, plus a proper CJK font so Chinese, Japanese, and Korean text render correctly.
+- **Splash screen on load** — Briefly shows "Press T to open the window" (or controller-mode equivalent) so first-time users aren't stuck wondering how to open the menu.
+- **Info panels added** — Acid Lab and Special Cargo now have dedicated info panels explaining what each toggle/loop actually does.
+Payout and cooldown info added to Cayo, Apartment, Agency, Salvage Yard, Auto Shop, Cluckin Bell, Doomsday, and Casino.
+Force Ready behavior is now explained on every heist that supports it.
+- General menu reorganization, cleaner grouping of teleports/tools/danger actions, paired cut sliders, better text wrapping, dropdown sizing fixes, and click/controller parity cleanup.
+- Faster locale loading (only the active language stays in memory), lighter background-job system that skips work for the inactive UI mode, and various rendering optimizations.

 ## v0.1.4
 - **v0 LEGACY SUPPORT IS HERE**
 - **Added i18n; English, Spanish, German, French, Italian, Polish, Portuguese (Brazil), Russian.**